RESIDENTIAL SOLID WASTE, RECYCLING & COMPOSTING

 1. Any rule adopted or revised according to the authority of the City Code shall require a public review process.
 Not less than ten nor more than thirty days before such public review process, notice shall be given by publication in a newspaper of general local circulation.
 Such notice shall include the place, time and purpose of the public review process and the location at which copies of the full set of the proposed rules may be obtained.

-2. The Bureau of Planning and Sustainability (BPS) shall give notice of the public review process to all neighborhood associations that are recognized by the City Office of Neighborhood Involvement (ONI).
+2. The Bureau of Planning and Sustainability (BPS) shall give notice of the public review process to all neighborhood and Business associations that are recognized by the City Office of Community and Civic Life.
 At least 60 days in advance of the anticipated adoption date, BPS shall notify those associations by regular mail, or electronic mail of its intent to review the rules, and invite those associations to comment.
 BPS shall by regular mail, or electronic mail send a notice of the initial public hearing to the same associations not less than ten days before the scheduled hearing.

 3. During the public review, the Director or the Director’s designee shall hear testimony or receive written comment concerning the proposed rules.
 The Director shall review the recommendations; taking into consideration the comments received during the public review process, and shall either adopt the proposal, modify or reject it.

 4. If a substantial modification is made, additional public review shall be conducted, but no additional notice shall be required if such additional review is announced at the meeting at which the modification is made.
 Unless otherwise stated, all rules shall be effective upon adoption by the Director and shall be filed in the Office of the Director.